 To upgrade to AWS CLI version 2, follow the instructions in the AWS CLI user guide.

-You’ve set up G Suite as an external IdP for AWS SSO, granted access to an AWS account for a G Suite user, and enforced fine-grained permission controls for this user.
-This enables your business to have easy access to the AWS Cloud.
+You’ve set up Google Workspace as an external IdP for IAM Identity Center, granted access to an AWS account for a Google Workspace user, and enforced fine-grained permission controls for this user.
+This makes it simpler for your business to access the AWS Cloud.